Usage

 cubic meter per day is assumed.

-@named influent = Influent([0.5, 1]; flowrate = 500)
+@named influent = Influent([:S_O3 => 0.5, :X_B => 1]; flowrate = 500)

-Instead of specifying the flow rate separately, it could as well be included in the list of variables (the first argument) and the value in the corresponding position of the second argument.
-In this case, do not use the flowrate
+Instead of specifying the flow rate separately, it could as well be included in the list of variables (the first argument of the list, or with key :q

 keyword.